GE

 What Is Depreciation and Why Does It Matter for UK Businesses?

 Depreciation is the systematic allocation of a fixed asset's cost over its useful economic life.
-According to GOV.UK <a href="/posts/spring-statement-2026-what-changed-for-your-money-and-what-the-chancellor-buried-in-the">capital allowances</a> guide, when a UK business buys a piece of equipment for £50,000 that will last ten years, it does not make sense to record the entire £50,000 as an expense in year one.
+When a UK business buys a piece of equipment for £50,000 that will last ten years, recording the entire £50,000 as an expense in year one would overstate costs and understate profit.
 Instead, the cost is spread across the asset's life, matching the expense to the revenue it helps generate — a core principle of accrual accounting under FRS 102, the UK's primary accounting standard for small and medium enterprises.

 For UK businesses, depreciation serves three practical purposes.
 First, it gives a more accurate picture of annual profits by spreading capital costs over time.
 Second, it helps business owners plan for asset replacement by tracking how much value has been consumed.
 Third, while accounting depreciation itself is not tax-deductible, understanding it is essential for reconciling your accounts with HMRC's capital allowances system, which determines the actual tax relief you receive on asset purchases.

-The key distinction to grasp: depreciation is an accounting concept governed by FRS 102 (or IFRS for larger companies), while capital allowances are a tax concept governed by HMRC.
+The key distinction: depreciation is an accounting concept governed by FRS 102 (or IFRS for larger companies), while capital allowances are a tax concept governed by HMRC.
 They are calculated separately and will almost always produce different figures.
 Your accounts show depreciation; your corporation tax return shows capital allowances.
 Excel can handle both calculations, and this guide covers the accounting side in detail before explaining how the tax side differs.
-For more on understanding UK business tax obligations, see our dedicated tax guide.
+For more on UK business tax obligations, see our dedicated tax guide.

 Straight-Line Depreciation: The SLN Function